-How can my bank statements affect my mortgage application?
+Can bank statements affect a mortgage application?

 There’s a variety of factors a lender will consider when deciding whether to approve a mortgage application, most being based on financial matters.
 As such, it makes sense that your banking and bank statements will come to play a part in your mortgage application process.